telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/styling-and-appearance/templates-structure.md

 All templates depend on the HTML5 Report Viewer and Kendo UI css styles for the styling and appearance.

->note The default templates distributed with the Telerik HTML5 Report Viewer provide a base (reference) implementation             of the report viewer’s content that can be modified according to the needs.
+> The default templates distributed with the Telerik HTML5 Report Viewer provide a base (reference) implementation             of the report viewer’s content that can be modified according to the needs.